Surveillance Creep and its Sinister Impacts

 How to help

 Be cautious and aware of the technology around you–the location tracking on your phone, apps that use facial recognition such as AI art programs, background app refresh, targeted ads, and more.

-If the government and large corporations wish to use surveillance as a way to creep into daily life for regular citizens, people need to be made aware.
-We need to push back against surveillance creep if we wish to maintain autonomy within the current political power dynamic stretching throughout the world.
+If the government and large corporations wish to use surveillance as a way to creep into daily life for regular citizens, people should have the right to contest that and need to if they wish to maintain autonomy within the current political power dynamic stretching throughout the world.